amoore2600/Disk-Packs-Lists-Database/README.md

 I may add other regions in the future.

 The naming convention for the symlink files is based on the REDUMP naming convention.

+BECAUSE THIS USES SYMLINKS IT DOES NOT USE MULTIPLE COPIES OF EACH DIRECTORY/DISK.

 **How to install:**